 A mid-point check-in update with Animation Ireland will be required for all funded producers/companies.

 The final instalment (10% of the award amount) will be paid once a final report has been submitted.
-The post project report should outline the outcomes and impact of the funding awarded as well as providing a breakdown for how the funding award was allocated.
-The final report should also include any relevant Diversity statistics/data that captures the positive impact on the funding.
+The post project report must be submitted on the report template provided by Animation Ireland and should outline the outcomes and impact of the funding awarded as well as providing a breakdown for how the funding award was allocated.
+The final report should also include any relevant Diversity statistics/data that captures the positive impact of the funding.

 Screen Ireland reserves the right to suspend or cancel the funding where, in its view, a successful applicant is not meeting the required commitment for the funding award.